MarkEdmondson1234/markedmondson.me-hugo/content/post/2016-8-5-anti-sampling-google-analytics-api.md

   total = total + batch_call
 ```

-### Per hour fetching do_hourly()

-The `do_hourly()` function is very similar to the above code for daily, but with a fetch to examine the session distribution per hour.
-I only call it when necessary since it is a lot more API calls and its an edge case.

-If you need anti-sampling for sub-hourly, then you should really be looking at using the [BigQuery Google Analytics 360 exports](http://code.markedmondson.me/googleAnalyticsR/big-query.html). :)
+If you need anti-sampling for sub-daily, then you should really be looking at using the [BigQuery Google Analytics 360 exports](http://code.markedmondson.me/googleAnalyticsR/big-query.html). :)